WORRALS IN THE WASTELANDS

 First Published in January 1949 - 215 pages

-HERE you can view a letter from W. E. Johns’ agent, Peter Watt, to W. E. Johns informing him that the publisher wants to change the title of the book
+You can view a letter from W. E. Johns’ agent, Peter Watt, HERE to W. E. Johns informing him that the publisher wants to change the title of the book

-Bill Johns has written on the letter “W in the Wasteland” (Note there was no ‘s’ on the end)
+Bill Johns has written on the letter “W in the Wasteland” (there was no ‘s’ on the end as far as I can see) but could it also be read as “W in the Northland”(?)

 The book was later re-issued by the publishers at the lower price of 6 shillings, they re-priced the original dust wrappers and cut off the 7/6 from the corner! – See example below.

-The book was re-issued again in 1950 by the publishers and they changed W. E. Johns credit by giving him the title “Captain” back.
+The book was re-issued again in 1950 in a “New Illustration Edition” by the publishers and they changed W. E. Johns credit by giving him the title “Captain” back.

 They had omitted this from the original publication and it was one of the reasons Johns was annoyed with Lutterworths and parted company with them.

-HERE you can view a letter from W. E. Johns to Martin Lewis at Lutterworths informing him why he was unhappy with Lutterworths as publishers of the Worrals books
+You can view a letter from W. E. Johns to Martin Lewis at Lutterworths HERE informing him why he was unhappy with Lutterworths as publishers of the Worrals books

 Worrals in the Wastelands